Feng shui means literally ‘wind-water’

-What can you do at home to minimise pollution?
+What can you do at home and outisde to minimise pollution and reduce the risks?

 - Get air cleansing plants (NASA research suggests red-edged dracaena, spider plants and peace lilies as three most effective – read more about air cleansing plants) Other research shows that ground cover plants such as iris, hemerocallis, sedum and hosta can absorb lung-blighting particles.

 - Check the boiler (faulty gas appliances are the major source of carbon monoxide poisoning – which kills about 50 people a year in Great Britain)